If you had to guess, how many email newsletters do you think you're subscribed to? Ten? Twenty? Fifty?

-3. ZURB Ink
+4. ZURB Ink

-If you want to see how each template looks on different email clients, you can check out screenshots from each template's email client tests, which are on available the site.
-These layouts are optimized for most email clients -- except for Outlook 2007, 2010, and 2013.
+If you want to see how each template looks on different email clients, you can check out screenshots from each template's email client tests, which are available on the site.
+These layouts are optimized for most email clients — except for outdated versions of Outlook.

 Pro tip: Once you’ve selected a template, use HubSpot’s free email marketing software to craft your message and send a newsletter out to the world!